 There are two current pilot projects underway to help NCDOT fill the two biggest data gaps - Intersection elements and AADT.
 NCDOT conducted a pilot to collect data at 3,000 intersections, with the goal of developing a framework for a larger scale data collection effort.
 With regard to AADT, NCDOT has contracted with the University of North Carolina Charlotte on a research effort to develop a process for developing AADT on all public roads.
-The project is set to begin in August 2018 and be completed within two years.
+The project is scheduled for completion in calendar year 2020.